bpc-einvoicing/bpc-semantics-spreadsheet-tools/README.md

 ## The GitHub Action process creating the artifacts used at runtime

 Each push to GitHub triggers a GitHub Action that builds the set of artefacts from the source spreadsheets.
+The action is defined in the `.github/workflows/build.yml` file.
+This simply establishes a build timestamp and it invokes the `prepareBPCartefacts-github.sh` bash script.

+That bash script passes its arguments to the `prepareBPCartefacts.sh` bash script.
+At this time that is all that is being done, but the level of indirection leaves some flexibility in the future.

+While the other bash scripts should not require any modifications, this bash script, in turn, may need to be edited to establish all of the variable parameters that describe the properties of the current build process.
+For example, version numbers and the base address of the Google spreadsheet (among other properties).
+Its final step is to invoke the `prepareBPCartefacts-common.sh` bash script.

+This final bash script, in turn, produces the results by invoking the `prepareBPCartefacts.xml` Apache Ant script and packaging the results.

 In the following, these abbreviations are used:
 - `WWWWWWW` - the document type e.g. Invoice